-COLUMBUS, Ohio – The Ohio Prep Sportswriters Association has announced the finalists for the 2023 Ohio Ms. Basketball Award.
-The winner will be announced next Wednesday, March 8.
+COLUMBUS, Ohio – The Ohio Prep Sportswriters Association has announced the finalists for the 2023 Ohio Mr. Basketball Award.
+The winner will be announced on Wednesday, March 15.

 The voting process is nearly identical to that used to determine the Heisman Trophy winner in college football.
 First place votes get three points, second-place votes get two points and third-place votes get one point.

-Ohio’s Ms. Basketball was selected by the Associated Press from 1987-2016.
+The Ohio Mr. Basketball was selected by the Associated Press from 1988-2016.
 Since 2017 it has been presented by the Ohio Prep Sportswriters Association.

-The OPSWA All-Ohio teams will begin being released on Monday, March 20.
+The OPSWA All-Ohio boys basketball teams will begin being released on Wednesday, March 22.

 Finalists listed in alphabetical order.

 OPSWA membership voting ends at noon Monday, March 13.